-2. The Bonds are payable only out the funds pledged pursuant to the Bond Resolution, collected from unpaid installments of a special assessment imposed on certain land benefitted by certain "public infrastructure purposes" (as such term is defined in Title 48, Chapter 4, Article 6, Arizona Revised Statutes) and included within the boundaries of the Issuer, which assessment (a) is subject to waiver of certain rights with respect thereto as provided in (i) the Amended and Restated District Development, Financing Participation, Waiver and Intergovernmental Agreement, dated as of October 11, 2022, by and among the City of Apache Junction, Arizona (hereinafter referred to as the "City"), the Issuer, Brookfield Homes and the Developer as thereafter amended by the First Amendment to Amended and Restated District Development, Financing Participation, Waiver and Intergovernmental Agreement, dated as of January 25, 2024 and as further amended by the Second Amendment to Amended and Restated District Development, Financing Participation, Waiver and Intergovernmental Agreement, by and among the City, the Issuer, Brookfield Communities, NASH, and the Developer, dated as of November 19, 2025 (as so amended, the "CFD Development Agreement") which are assumed to be enforceable against the Developer, and (ii) the Waiver Agreement (together with the CFD Development Agreement, the "Development Agreement"), and (b) may be subject to reduction to the extent that such public infrastructure purposes are not completed or such land does not actually receive such benefits.
+2. The Bonds are payable only out the funds pledged pursuant to the Bond Resolution, collected from unpaid installments of a special assessment imposed on certain land benefitted by certain "public infrastructure purposes" (as such term is defined in Title 48, Chapter 4, Article 6, Arizona Revised Statutes) and included within the boundaries of the Issuer, which assessment (a) is subject to waiver of certain rights with respect thereto as provided in (i) a District Development, Financing Participation, Waiver and Intergovernmental Agreement, dated as of February 22, 2022, (the "CFD Development Agreement"), by and among the City of Apache Junction, Arizona (hereinafter referred to as the "City"), the Issuer and the Developer which are assumed to be enforceable against the Developer, and (ii) the Waiver Agreement (together with the CFD Development Agreement, the "Development Agreement"), and (b) may be subject to reduction to the extent that such public infrastructure purposes are not completed or such land does not actually receive such benefits.
 The rights and obligations of the Issuer relating to collection of, and payment from, amounts due with respect to such assessment and the enforcement of remedies with regard to delinquent payments of installments of amounts due with respect to such assessment may be subject to bankruptcy, insolvency, reorganization, moratorium and similar laws affecting creditors' rights and may be subject to judicial discretion in accordance with general principles of equity.
 If any land included within the boundaries of the Issuer is sold for nonpayment of the amounts due with respect to the assessment levied and assessed by the Issuer thereon, and if there is no purchaser for any such land offered for sale, neither the Issuer nor the City (which is the municipality which provided for the formation of the Issuer and within the boundaries of which the Issuer lies) are required to purchase such land, nor shall either under any circumstances do so.